nicholaswilde/recipes/docs/holiday/green-bean-casserole.md

 ### Step 3

-Add green beans to a saucepan and boil in vegetable broth, then drain.
+Add green beans to a saucepan and boil in [vegetable broth][1], then drain.

 ### Step 4